 Another thing that’s great about it is every damn thing that’s jam packed into this sweet little production.
 Firstly the unique plot and setting in 80’s Mexico separates this one from the usual genre fare of the time and when the shit begins to hit the fan you’re definitely in for a spooky unpredictable treat.
 Exorcisms, zombies, gore, mystical magic and radically cheezy monsters are all on the table here.
 There’s even a beheading scene that sends said head flying straight into a basketball hoop mid game!
-Though the tone is quite playful, it for the most part plays the horror and weird ass plot points pretty straight and even manages to give all the characters their moments to shine, at least those who make it out alive!
-If you dig something like ‘Evil Dead 2’ or say ‘Re-animator’ you’re bound to be charmed by the Laughing dead and all the ridiculous scenarios sprinkled throughout.
+Though the tone is quite playful, it for the most part plays the horror and weirdo plot points pretty straight and even manages to give all the characters their moments to shine, at least those who make it out alive!
+If you dig something like ‘Evil Dead 2’ or say ‘Re-animator’ you’re bound to be charmed by The Laughing dead and all the ridiculous scenarios sprinkled throughout.